linmao-song/SoliditySample/README.md

 </p>

 # 2.- Deployment
-We have compiled and deployed the smart contract at the 0xb3C66fA11af5b4975D74C654665A0b7E505b2bDe address.
+We have compiled the smart contract and deployed it at the 0xb3C66fA11af5b4975D74C654665A0b7E505b2bDe address.

 # 3.- Contributors